voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **DESTROYED** = `"DESTROYED"`

 Informs that the conference is destroyed.
 This status may be triggered by the following situations:

-All conference participants left the conference
+- All conference participants left a conference
-The time to live or the conference time limit elapsed The conference creator used the Terminate REST API to terminate an ongoing conference
+- The time to live or the conference time limit elapsed
+- A conference creator used the Terminate REST API to terminate an ongoing conference

 ___